gramineproject/gsc/Examples/java-spring-boot/README.md

             -d gsc-openjdk-11-java-spring-boot
         ```

-## Result

-Once you have the graminized container up and running, verify its correctness by calling
+7. Once you have the graminized container up and running, verify its correctness by calling
 the following command below.
 The result should be the following text - "Hello from Graminized Spring
-Boot application".
+Boot application":

 ```bash
 $ wget -q localhost:<port>
 $ cat index.html
 ```

-2. To terminate the graminized container with Spring-Boot application, run the command:
+8. To terminate the graminized container with Spring-Boot application, run the command:
 ```sh
 $ docker stop <containerID>
 ```